anataliocs/nestjs-typeorm-full-example/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License—see the [LICENSE](./LICENSE) file for details.

 ----